Blog Post

 ></iframe>

-4 — Using the Object and Inline Frame Tags
+4 — Embedding Using the Object and Inline Frame Tags

 This method combines <object> with the <iframe> HTML element.
 To do this, the fallback area of the <object> is used to host an <iframe>.
-Similar to the <object> element, the content of an <iframe> — in your case, this would be the <p> tag with its content — is only shown when the browser doesn’t support PDFs via the <iframe> element:
+Similar to the <object> element, the content of an <iframe> — the <p> tag with its content in this case — is only shown when the browser doesn’t support PDFs via the <iframe> element:

 <object